 The Fast Money traders take a look at today's biggest market movers.» Read More

-CNBC's Maria Bartiromo discusses Wednesday's market turmoil and looks ahead to Thursday's events.
+Maria Bartiromo discusses Wednesday's top business and financial stories, and looks ahead to tomorrow's events.

 Investors who think the ban on short selling provides a buying opportunity could get stung by a likely selloff when the rules expire Oct.
 2.

 What's REX Capital Group's Jonathan Kleisner doing, with the markets in a spin?
 Two answers: options strategies and oil plays.